linfe754/fenglin-data-science-portfolio/README.md

 This repository showcases selected examples of my work in data science, machine learning, and AI.
 Due to confidentiality and data protection requirements, examples from professional work cannot be publicly shared.
-Instead, this portfolio highlights academically developed projects that demonstrate equivalent technical depth, model design, and analytical capability using open data.
+Instead, this portfolio highlights academically developed projects — all of which received **High Distinction** results — demonstrating equivalent technical depth, model design, and analytical capability using open data.

 ---